negru-ioan/htc/README.md

 ### Browser Compatibility

-The `border-radius.htc` file was specifically built for Internet Explorer versions 7-9.
+The `border-radius.htc` file was specifically built for Internet Explorer versions 8 and below.
 Here's why:

 #### Changes Made